WilliamMarti/CCNA/CCNA/Spanning Tree/STP - Spanning Tree Protocol.md

 STP Steps

 1. Switch with the lowest Bridge ID is elected as the Root Bridge.
 All ports on the Root Bridge are Designated Ports (Forwarding State)
 2. Each remaining switch will selected ONE of its interfaces to be its **root port**.
+	1. Root Port Selection
-The interfaces with the lowest root cost will be the root port.
+		1. The interfaces with the lowest root cost will be the root port.
 Root Ports are also in a Forwarding State
+		2. Lowest Neighbor ID
-3.
+		3. Lowest Neighbor Port ID
+3. Need to block some ports now
+	1. Switch with Lowest Root Cost will make its port Designated
+	2. If the Root Cost is the same, the switch with the lowest Bridge ID will make it port Designated
+	3. The other switch will make its port non-designated (blocking)